-Many of the City's Council members serve on influential regional boards and commissions and actively seek to pursue the development of CAP-related initiatives and local green jobs.
-For example, in 2019 Mayor Catherine Blakespear served as the Vice Chair on the SANDAG Board of Directors and as a board member on the Regional Solid Waste Association.
-In 2019, Council Member Tony Kranz was the Board Chair for the North County Transit District and Council Member Joe Mosca was selected to serve as Board Chair for San Diego Community Power.
+Many of the City's Council members serve on influential regional boards and commissions and actively seek to pursue the development of CAP related initiatives and local green jobs.
+For example, Mayor Catherine Blakespear serves as the Vice Chair on the SANDAG Board of Directors and as a board member on the Regional Solid Waste Association.
+Council Member Tony Kranz is the Board Chair for the North County Transit District and Council Member Joe Mosca was recently selected to serve as Board Chair for San Diego Community Power.
 The City will continue to leverage these partnerships and leadership roles to promote and encourage green jobs development.